* Every member’s time is of equal worth

 More about LETS

-LETS is a concept that is not always easy to understand.
 The following comments have been gathered from various sources including Michael Linton (the originator of LETS), economists and LETSystem managers in an attempt to explain the philosophies behind LETS.

 WHY DOES A COMMUNITY NEED A LETSystem?